Louis And Anne Abrons Foundation Inc

 - Willing to make both small grants ($250) and major investments ($771,075)

-- Median grant of $10,000 suggests accessible support for smaller organizations
+- Median grant of $10,000 suggests accessible support for smaller organisations

-- Largest grants go to long-term partners and major national organizations
+- Largest grants go to long-term partners and major national organisations

-What This Means for Organizations: If your organization aligns strongly with the foundation's values and geographic focus, you may already be on their radar through sector networks, shared board connections, or reputation within the New York/California progressive nonprofit community.
-The foundation appears to identify organizations through their trustees' involvement and knowledge of the sector rather than through a formal application process.
+What This Means for Organisations: If your organisation aligns strongly with the foundation's values and geographic focus, you may already be on their radar through sector networks, shared board connections, or reputation within the New York/California progressive non-profit community.
+The foundation appears to identify organisations through their trustees' involvement and knowledge of the sector rather than through a formal application process.

 Key Takeaways for Grant Writers